doyBrian/GIFTastic/README.md

 ### Design Concept

-1. An array of strings have been initially declared, each one related to a topic that interests me personall.
-This has been saved it to a variable called `topics`.
+1. An array of strings have been initially declared, each one related to a topic that interests me personally.
+This has been saved to a variable called `topics`.
 This may not be a necessary step but it helps pre-fill the buttons on the page.
 * User can make a list to their own liking.

 2. As the page loads, the topics in this array are loaded and create buttons in the HTML.